 In the years following the abandonment, the farmers in the area surrounding the proposed theme park simply reclaimed the land for themselves and began raising livestock and growing crops amongst the unfinished attractions.
-The remains of the castle which was to be the centrepiece of the park towered over them leaving a stark reminder of the wonderland that never was.
+The remains of the castle, which was to be the centrepiece of the amusement park, towered over them leaving a stark reminder of the Wonderland that never was.
+Being the the largest and tallest structure in the theme park, the castle suffered most due to exposure to the inclement weather of the region with parts of the partially built building collapsing into rubble as the years progressed.
 The other buildings such as a medieval themed village began to become overgrown with vegetation and nature began to reclaim the area.
 Many superstitions arose from the story of why the builders left, including that of ghosts haunting a burial site which had been unearthed during construction.
 Economically though, the amusement park simply seems to have been a victim of China’s property bubble.

 Attempts were made to revive the project in 2008 but those efforts stalled.
 China’s Wonderland was eventually demolished in 2013.
 Attempts by Reignwood Group to build a luxury goods supermarket never materialised and eventually, a shopping mall called The Badaling Outlets was opened in Summer 2015.
 Beijing will be getting a state of the art theme park when Universal Beijing opens soon!